Which is the Best Software to Conduct Structured Interviews?

-- Talent acquisition experts can create long-term and short-term plans for growing a competent workforce, paying special attention to leaders, executives, and difficult-to-fill specialty positions.
+- Talent acquisition experts can create long-term and short-term plans for growing a competent workforce, paying particular attention to leaders, executives, and difficult-to-fill specialty positions.
 They can also optimize the interviewing funnel by designing the right panels for each role/interview screen.

-- Human resources: Objective and comparable outcomes can help HR teams to set benchmarks for compensation and even appraisals.
+- Human resources: Objective and comparable outcomes can help HR teams set benchmarks for compensation and even appraisals.

 You might need more resources to develop job positions if you’re in charge of a start-up or small business.
 In this situation, consider a tool that equips your hiring managers with an interview assistant and let them implement an interviewer training program to ramp up new interviewers fast.

-5 kinds of Interview Tools
+Five Kinds of Interview Tools